-My daughter is five years old, and she has no problem saying, “I don’t know.”
+My daughter is four years old, and she has no problem saying, “I don’t know.”
 In fact, that is what makes her such a good learner.
 She openly admits to not understanding something, and then actually asks for more information on the topic.

 All of her “I don’t know’s” throughout the day amount to so much learning.
 Take for instance just yesterday: